gmichaels4444-bit/Bi623_Lab_Notebook/Bi623_Project1_Lab_Notebook.md

-For GWAS data, manually edited start and stop sites to make lengths 10 to make them show up on the plot.
+For GWAS data, manually edited start and stop sites to convert SNPs to 10 bp to make them show up on the plot.

 Plotting:
 library(BiocManager)